 Discovery is the pre-trial process by which parties exchange various formal requests in an attempt to uncover relevant information for use during the litigation process.
 Evidence uncovered during the Discovery process is used to present the parties’ case in settlement negotiation and trial.

-Our firm employs skilled professionals who have many years of experience in handling all aspects of Discovery.
+Our Los Angeles family law firm employs skilled professionals who have many years of experience in handling all aspects of Discovery.
 Very few boutique-sized law firms have comparable resources to engage in effective and thorough Discovery.
 Our Senior Discovery Paralegal, Marianne Banchero has been with the firm for over 10 years and manages Discovery under the direction of the attorney assigned to each client’s case.

 Our extensive knowledge of the California Discovery Code and our combined legal research and writing skills enable us to apply for court orders when a party or witness refuses to comply with Discovery.
 When forced to seek court intervention in compelling compliance with Discovery, we have an excellent track record of not only winning on our motions, but also obtaining orders for monetary sanctions and attorney’s fees on behalf of our clients.